 For detailed information on available treatments, treatment failure, drug resistance and side-effects please visit the following websites: www.aidsmap.com, www.i-base.info

-HIV treatment is exempt from NHS treatment charges which apply to some migrants and refused asylum seekers in England.
+HIV treatment is exempt from NHS treatment charges which apply to some migrants and refused asylum seekers in England and Scotland.
 For more information read our factsheet Will I Have to Pay?